On the Dualizability of Fusion 2-Categories: Separability and Full Dualizability

 Finally, we show that every 3-morphism of $\mathbf{CST2C}$, that is bimodule 2-natural transfromation, which goes between two bimodule 2-functors whose source and target are separable and locally separable bimodule 2-categories has right and left adjoints.
 We begin by observing that every 2-natural transformation between locally separable compact semisimple 2-categories has right and left adjoints:\ This follows from theorem 3.4.3 of \cite{DSPS13}.
 Further, an adjoint 2-natural transformation to a bimodule 2-natural transformation inherits a canonical (op)lax bimodule structure compatible with the unit and counit of the adjunction.
 Thus, it only remains to prove that this (op)lax bimodule structure is actually strong.
 It is enough to do so for the left and right module structures separately.
 But, module 2-natural transformations between separable and locally separable module 2-categories have right and left adjoints as module 2-natural transformations thanks to theorem 5.1.2 of \cite{D8} and proposition 3.1.3 of \cite{D7}. \end{proof}

 \begin{Corollary} Over a field of characteristic zero, every compact semisimple tensor 2-category is 4-dualizable. \end{Corollary}

 \begin{Remark} Let us assume that $\mathds{k}$ is an algebraically closed field of characteristic zero.
 The symmetric monoidal 4-category $\mathbf{BrFus}$ of braided multifusion 1-categories was introduced in \cite{BJS}, where it is shown that every object is fully dualizable.
 This 4-category is related to the symmetric monoidal 4-category $\mathbf{F2C}$ of multifusion 2-categories and finite semisimple bimodule 2-categories.\footnote{Following the higher condensation perspective of \cite{GJF}, we could also denote this symmetric monoidal 4-category by $\mathbf{4Vect}$.} Namely, in \cite{JF}, the construction of a symmetric monoidal 4-functor $\mathbf{Mod}:\mathbf{BrFus}\rightarrow \mathbf{F2C}$ is sketched.
 On objects, it is given by sending a braided multifusion 1-category $\mathcal{B}$ to the multifusion 2-category $\mathbf{Mod}(\mathcal{B})$.
 This sketch relies on the theory of higher condensations from \cite{GJF}, which has not yet been made fully rigorous.
-Nevertheless, as is explained in \cite{D9}, the 4-functor $\mathbf{Mod}$ would be an equivalence.\footnote{We wonder whether the assumptions that the field $\mathds{k}$ be algebraically closed of characteristic zero can be relaxed.} Thus, theorem \ref{thm:fulldualizability} would follow from the main theorem of \cite{BJS}.
+Nevertheless, as is explained in \cite{D9}, the 4-functor $\mathbf{Mod}$ would be an equivalence.\footnote{Up to inserting the obvious separability hypotheses, the characteristic zero hypothesis may be relaxed.
+We do not know whether this is also the case for the assumption that the field $\mathds{k}$ be algebraically closed.} Thus, theorem \ref{thm:fulldualizability} would follow from the main theorem of \cite{BJS}.
 Nevertheless, we emphasize that this approach does not bypass theorem \ref{thm:relative2Deligne}; It is still needed to argue that the symmetric monoidal 4-category $\mathbf{F2C}$ even exists. \end{Remark}

 \begin{Remark} Dropping the separability and semisimplicity assumptions in theorem 3.2.4 of \cite{DSPS13}, one can still obtain partial dualizability results \cite[Thm.
 3.2.2 \& Thm.
 3.3.1]{DSPS13}.
 We expect that similar variants of our theorem \ref{thm:fulldualizability} hold, i.e.\ we expect that ``finite tensor 2-categories are 3-dualizable''.
 Under suitable connectedness hypotheses, this is essentially theorem 5.16 of \cite{BJS}.
 In particular, it would be interesting to understand whether ``every finite tensor 2-categories is Morita equivalent to a connected one''. \end{Remark}